Masterzach32/facet/.github/README_TEMPLATE.md

 }

 dependencies {
-    implementation("io.facet:facet-d4j-commands:$version") // if using chat commands
+    implementation("io.facet:chat-commands:$version") // if using chat commands
-    implementation("io.facet:facet-d4j-application-commands:$version") // if using "slash" commands
+    implementation("io.facet:application-commands:$version") // if using "slash" commands
     // you can use both at the same time!
 }
 ```